MS3Pro Tuning Failsafes / Engine Safeties

 The MS3’s fuel pressure safety lets you shut down the engine if you have a fuel pressure drop at full throttle.
 If you sensor gives a noisy signal, you can even specify how long the sensor counts as an unacceptable fuel pressure drop before a shutdown kicks in.
 The MS3 also has a curve to correct for fuel pressure, allowing it to automatically add fuel in the event of a pressure drop.

 The flex fuel feature also has failsafes to cover what happens if the flex fuel sensor puts out a signal outside of the minimum and maximum frequencies.
 There is an overall number to use for an assumed ethanol percentage.
 However, you can set how much fuel and timing to add separately, so you can go to 100% ethanol levels of fueling and 100% gasoline levels of timing at the same time rather than risking running too lean or advancing the timing too far.
+You can read more about the MS3 and MS3Pro’s Fuel Pressure Safeties by clicking here.

 The MS3 can do more than add fuel if it detects a lean condition with a wideband oxygen sensor.
 The AFR Safety feature allows both activating a warning light and also shutting down the ignition until the engine drops to a low load and low RPM.